EXPLAINER: Will Xi-Biden talks repair US-China ties? - NewsBreak

 In some of his most pointed comments, Xi said “Taiwanese independence forces" and those in the U.S. who would use them to contain China were the key sources of tension over the island that China claims as its own territory.
 “We have patience and are willing to show utmost sincerity and exert the greatest efforts to obtain peaceful unification," Xi said, according to China's official Xinhua News Agency.
 “However, if the Taiwan independence separatist forces provoke and force our hand, we will be required to take drastic measures."

-Alongside “human rights more broadly,” Biden raised concerns about China’s practices in Tibet, the crackdown in Hong Kong, and the Uyghur homeland of Xinjiang where an estimated million people or more have been detained in re-education camps, according to experts.
+Alongside “human rights more broadly,” Biden raised concerns about China's practices in Tibet, the crackdown in Hong Kong, and the Uyghur homeland of Xinjiang where more than a million have been detained in political re-education camps, according to the U.S.

-Xinhua made no mention of specific human rights issues.
-It quoted Xi as saying that China was willing to engage in a human rights dialogue “on the basis of mutual respect, but we do not support using human rights to interfere in other countries’ domestic affairs.”
+Xinhua made no mention of specific human rights issues, but quoted Xi as saying that China was willing to engage in a human rights dialogue “on the basis of mutual respect, but we do not support using human rights to interfere in other countries’ domestic affairs.”

 Trade relations have also driven strains in bilateral ties.
-Xi said Beijing was opposed to the “politicization of trade” and Washington’s invocation of national security to block market access for Chinese companies.
+However, the topic was not “a dominant part of the conversation,” said the U.S. official.
+Xi said Beijing was opposed to the “politicization of trade” and Washington's invocation of national security to block market access for Chinese companies.

 WHERE DO THEY GO FROM HERE?